 Change the subclause as follow

-In order to establish TXOP for transmission of only SISO PPDUs with an EDMG STA, an EDMG STA shall transmit RTS frame with TXVECTOR parameter CH BANDWIDTH set according to rules specified in 10.22.2.12.
+In order to establish TXOP with an EDMG STA, an EDMG STA shall transmit RTS frame with TXVECTOR parameter CH BANDWIDTH set according to rules specified in 10.22.2.12.

+If the TXOP is established to send at least one SU MIMO or MU MIMO PPDU, and the number of bits set in CH_BANDWIDTH is greater than 1, the RTS frame shall be sent in non-EDMG duplicate PPDU format, the TXVECTOR parameter SCRAMBLER_INIT_SETTING shall be set to indicate CONTROL_TRAILER and the parameter CT_TYPE shall be set to GRANT_RTS_CTS2Self.

+If the TXOP is established to send at least one SU MIMO or MU MIMO PPDU, and the number of bits set in CH_BANDWIDTH is equal to 1, the RTS frame shall be sent in non-EDMG PPDU format, the TXVECTOR parameter SCRAMBLER_INIT_SETTING shall be set to indicate CONTROL_TRAILER and the parameter CT_TYPE shall be set to GRANT_RTS_CTS2Self.

+If the TXOP is established to only send PPDUs in SISO transmission than:

 If the number of bits set in CH_BANDWIDTH is greater than 1:

 The RTS frame shall be sent in non-EDMG duplicate PPDU format.